 In a Nutshell: Assumptions

-There is a widespread misconception that when the Prophet (saw) first received revelation, he was asked to call people to Islam as individuals.
-It paints a picture of him adopting a missionary-like style approaching individuals like Khadija, Abu Bakr, Ali, Bilal and Abu Talib requesting they change their personal faith.The revelation was not revealed as a personal religion or faith
+There is a widespread misconception that when the Messenger (saw) first received revelation, he was asked to call people to Islam as individuals - save lost souls so to speak.
+An image of a missionary approaching individuals like Khadija, Abu Bakr, Ali, Bilal and Uthman requesting they change their personal faith.The revelation was not revealed as a personal religion or faith

-, it was a way of life (deen
+, rather it was a way of life (deen

-He would, therefore, focus his efforts on the tribal leaders, elites and influentials
+He would, therefore, focus his efforts on the collective clan or nation, then tribal leaders, elites and influentials

 , as their people trusted them and would readily accept their consensus to adopt a new way of life.
 This contrasts sharply with the perspective that Islam was a personal faith for individuals, who could personally practice it if they wished, whilst society continued along its existing trajectory.